h2oai/wave/website/docs/files.md

 title: Files
 ---

-Q provides four functions to manage files from your app:
+Wave provides four functions to manage files from your app:
-- `ui.file_upload()` allows uploading files from the browser to the Q server.
+- `ui.file_upload()` allows uploading files from the browser to the Wave server.
-- `q.site.upload()` uploads files from your app to the Q server.
+- `q.site.upload()` uploads files from your app to the Wave server.
-- `q.site.download()` downloads a file from the Q server to your app.
+- `q.site.download()` downloads a file from the Wave server to your app.
-- `q.site.unload()` deletes a file from the Q server.
+- `q.site.unload()` deletes a file from the Wave server.

 ## Accept file uploads

 Use a file upload component (`ui.file_upload()`) to accept file uploads from the browser.
-Files get uploaded from the browser and get stored on the Q server.
-Use `q.site.download()` to download files from the Q server to your app.
+Files get uploaded from the browser and get stored on the Wave server.
+Use `q.site.download()` to download files from the Wave server to your app.

 ```py {8,12}
 from h2o_q import Q, listen, ui